Frequently Asked Questions

 When can I check in for early arrival?

 We ask that you arrive no earlier than 2 pm on the Saturday before a session begins.
-If you have informed us of your early arrival ahead of time, you can check in at the Illinois Street Residence Hall Front Desk when you arrive.
+If you have informed us of your early arrival ahead of time, you can check in at the Pennsylvania Avenue Residence Hall Front Desk when you arrive.
 Our head counselor will meet you and make sure you get settled in.
 There will be a room charge for an extra night’s stay.
 Last year the charge was around $25.

 How can I get from the airport to the U of I campus?